 Online FAMACHA© Certification

 The FAMACHA© card, developed in South Africa, was introduced to the U.S. by the American Consortium for Small Ruminant Parasite Control (ACSRPC); (https://www.wormx.info/).
 The FAMACHA© card is a tool that matches the color of the eye mucous membranes of small ruminants with a laminated color chart showing five color categories corresponding to different levels of anemia.
-Category 1, red, represents a “not anemic” animal with category 5, pale white, representing a “severely anemic” animal.
+Category 1, red, representing an animal that is not anemic with category 5, pale white, representing a severely anemic animal.
 The FAMACHA© system uses the numeric scores determined with the card to identify and selectively deworm sheep and goats with anemia.

-This online training program was developed by Katherine Petersson, PhD, (University of Rhode Island) and Anne Zajac, DVM, (VA-MD College of Veterinary Medicine, Virginia Tech.) members of the ACSRPC, as part of a Northeast SARE grant and is administered by the University of Rhode Island.
-The ACSRPC fully endorses the program for those who are unable to attend a workshop.
+This online training program was developed by Anne Zajac, DVM (VA-MD College of Veterinary Medicine, Virginia Tech) and Katherine Petersson, PhD (University of Rhode Island) and, members of the ACSRPC, as part of a Northeast SARE grant.
+The online program is currently co-administered by the University of Rhode Island (Katherine Petersson) and Louisiana State University School of Veterinary Medicine (Adriano Vatta, BVSc, MSc, PhD, DACVM (Parasitology)).
+The ACSRPC fully endorses the program.

 SC_goatFAMACHA_higherres